 A community’s list of publicly-owned properties can be examined to determine what, if any, deed restrictions apply to the properties.
 Lists of town-owned lands can be found in annual town reports or in the list of properties, by owner, that accompanies the town tax maps.
 Conservation and Public Lands are mapped for the whole state, and the data that is housed on GRANIT is updated every 2-3 years.
 The accuracy of this data is dependent on communities, land trusts and others submitting accurate, updated information about conservation lands at the time of the updates.
 New Hampshire Land Trusts have up to date listings of their conserved parcels.

 Basic NRI Maps

 When displaying conservation lands on NRI maps, it is helpful to show these by protection type, e.g. fee ownership, easement, etc., or category, e.g., federal, state, town, or private ownership.
-This information can be displayed on a base map such as aerial photography or a topographic map base (see Conservation and Public Lands Map example).
+This information can be displayed on a base map such as aerial photography or a topographic map base (see Conservation and Public Lands Map example in the Sample Map set).
 Conservation lands data can be overlaid onto other maps of natural resources, for example, water resources or wildlife habitats, to facilitate reviewing the location of conservation lands in relation to key resources - use the generic Conservation Lands category for this purpose.
-See the Wildlife Habitats Land Cover Map example).
+See the Wildlife Habitats Land Cover Map example in the Sample Map set).
 This can also help to show where opportunities may exist to connect existing conservation lands to create larger blocks of protected lands for conserving natural resources.